WorldDawnAres/FFTUSR/README_en.md

 >This program allows designated folders to be shared within a local network and supports file uploads from other devices to the device running this program.
 >
->The program uses Tkinter to create the GUI interface and supports HTTPS protocol (just place .crt and .key files in the program's running directory).
+>The old version of the program uses Tkinter to create the GUI interface and supports HTTPS protocol (simply place the. krt and. key files in the program's running directory).
 >
 >When users do not select shared folders or upload folders, the program automatically sets C drive and D drive as default startup folders and uses HTTP protocol by default.